 “MillbrookEngage is an old school idea with a modern-day twist,” says Head of School Jon Downs ’98.
 “We are a school built on service, and we are preparing our students for lives of meaning and consequence.
 What I love is that the best way to start doing that is getting a job—getting a job you care about, potentially something you want to pursue in the future, and having all of the responsibilities that come with that.
 MillbrookEngage has become a part of the modern-day fabric because it is so mission-centered.”

 In April of 2019, The Edward E. Ford Foundation approved a $250,000 grant for Millbrook on a 1:2 match, thus validating the program and its value.
-With this grant and subsequent generous endowment funds donated by other Millbrook alumni and parents, the program has adequate funding for the next several years, enabling us to fund as many as 15 student internships, or roughly 15% of the rising VIth form class, each year.
+With this grant and subsequent generous endowment funds donated by other Millbrook alumni and parents, the program is well funded for the future, enabling us to fund as many as 15 student internships, or roughly 15% of the rising VIth form class, each year.

 “This is something that hasn’t been done at the high school level before,” says Downs.
 “E.E.
 Ford is acknowledging Millbrook School and this program as a leader in the industry.
 This is recognition that what we have created is innovative and replicable, laying the groundwork for other schools to follow in our footsteps.”